marianoiglesiasmarchese/sensitive-data-protection/README.md

   * inner class without @Sensitive annotation
   * inner class with @Sensitive annotation
 * Try to replace the .xml by a .properties
+* Check layout functionality
-* Code comments enhancement and clean up
+* Code comments enhancement and code clean up
-* Sort classes and packages
+* Clean up classes and packages
 * See how to add this to maven/gradle repositories
 * See how to make this run within an app that uses it as dependency
+* Improve performance (analyze KAPT to run code on compiling time)
+* Enhance ProtectedProperty static methods support

 ## Current state:
 LogEvent with no alterations: